 Nemo sleeping pad & Western Mountaineering bag.
 The MSR Hubba Hubba Tent is not pictured here.

 The Black Diamond ReVolt Headlamp has multiple settings, including ultra bright and red night vision – which comes in handy when you want to have a conversation without blinding your friends.
 It also has a locking mechanism to prevent it from accidentally turning on in your bag.
 You can also charge this headlamp on solar if you are using BD’s rechargeable batteries (weight: 4 oz).

-TREKKING POLES: REI Carbon Composite Power Lock Trekking Poles
+TREKKING POLES: Black Diamond Distance Carbon Z Trekking Poles

 On those uphill climbs, trekking poles help take some of the weight off your hips and legs by utilizing your arm strength.
 On the downhill, they help ease the pressure on your knees.
 And on those stream crossings, these puppies have saved me more times than I can count by helping me balance.
-These REI Carbon Composite Power Lock Trekking Poles are made of carbon fiber, meaning they are super lightweight, and they are one of the least expensive carbon fiber options available.
-Another great feature is they are collapsible, so if you don’t want use them, you can stow them in the side pocket of your backpack (weight: 14.8 oz).
+These Black Diamond Distance Carbon Z Trekking Poles are Black Diamon’s lightest foldable poles made of carbon fiber and come in 4 sizes to meet your height (weight: 9-10 oz depending on size).

 Communication Device: SPOT Gen3 GPS Transponder

 I like to carry a tracking device with me that I can use to send a help signal in case of an emergency.
 The SPOT is super simple and gives me peace of mind.
 Watch my video below to learn more about how it works.